How to Take the Best Beach Photos

 (The secret to getting this photo to work and not be doomed to appear on Pinterest Fails is to 1) put your camera on continuous shooting, 2) shoot in shutter priority mode with a very fast shutter speed, and 3) start taking those continuous shots before they even come up out of the water.)

-This photo of Chloe throwing sand is one of my favorite beach photos ever.
+This photo of my middle daughter throwing sand is one of my favorite beach photos ever.
 And yes, I thought of it, and had her do it—she wasn’t just throwing sand into the air that I happened to catch on film.

 But even though I set it up, the pure joy on her face is undeniable and I just love the way it turned out.

-I tried to recreate it the other day with Sophia.
+I tried to recreate it the other day with my youngest.
 She kept throwing the sand straight up and it landed on my head every time.
 It was very funny, but I could never get quite the same shot.
 Still, the shots I did get, I love.